Partitioning a Polygon Into Small Pieces: Computing the interior pieces

 In total, we get less than $(18+\pi/2)\,\opt$ interior pieces for disk and straight diameter partitions, less than $11\,\opt$ interior pieces for aligned square partitions, and less than $19\,\opt$ interior pieces for rotated square partitions. \end{proof}

 We can now conclude our work on these types of partitions by giving the following proof.

 \begin{proof}[Proof of \Cref{thm:main-2} for square, disk and straight diameter partitions.]
 The approximation ratios follow from \Cref{lemma:boundarybound,lemma:DSDPinterior}, so here we focus on describing algorithms with the claimed running times for the estimation and construction problems.
 For the estimation problem, we first compute the cardinality $x_\partial$ of our boundary partition $\CQ_\partial$ using the stated running times for estimation, where we ``jump over'' the trivial intervals to avoid an additive term of $\opt$ in the time complexity.
 That is, suppose that our starting point $a_{i-1}$ is on an edge $e$ of $P$ and let $p$ be the end of $e$ so that the segment $a_{i-1}p\subset e$ remains to be covered by boundary pieces.
 By first computing the length of $a_{i-1}p$, we can in $O(1)$ time compute how many trivial intervals our algorithm will construct on $e$ until we get to a non-trivial one, which is the first containing $p$.
-For aligned square partitions, we know after $x_\partial$ has been computed that our constructed partition of all of $P$ would have at most $13x_\partial/2$ pieces, and we can return that number.
-For rotated square partitions, we similarly return $21x_\partial/2$, and for disk and straight diameter partitions, $(10+\pi/4)x_\partial$.
-The running times are explained in the proof of \Cref{lemma:boundaryconstruction}.
+For aligned square partitions, we know after $x_\partial$ has been computed that our constructed partition of all of $P$ would have at most $4x_\partial$ edge pieces, $x_\partial$ chip pieces and $\lfloor\area(P)\rfloor$ complete pieces.
+We also know that the sum of these numbers is at most $13\opt$.
+We hence return $6x_\partial+\lfloor\area(P)\rfloor$.